mbyrd314/machine-learning/README.md

 from noise.
 It seems that the discriminator trains too quickly and that then the generator can't learn to produce more convincing images.

-The original plan of this was to first train a relatively simple GAN on images to get some intuition for training GANs and then progress to using GANs to generate natural language.
-Much of the existing work in this domain uses reinforcement learning to overcome the problem of generating discrete outputs instead of differentiable ones, so I will have to learn about reinforcement learning before I am able to progress to text generation.